 Career Outlook and Salary Information

 Nearly all teachers who pursue this certification are postsecondary educators.
-The employment rate for postsecondary educators is expected to grow 17% between 2010 and 2020, which is faster than the national average according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The employment rate for postsecondary educators is expected to grow 11% between 2018 and 2028, which is much faster than the national average according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Also, an increasing number of postsecondary education institutions are offering distance learning programs, which may contribute to a faster growth rate for online educators.

-A postsecondary educator working full-time teaching made a median annual salary of $64,290 in 2012, according to the BLS.
+Full-time postsecondary educators in various specialties made a median annual salary of $68,970 in 2019, according to the BLS.
 It should be noted, however, that many online instructors work as adjunct professors; salaries also vary widely according to subject area.